naeemalomari/notes/home page .md

 *Hi EveryOne*
-## i am naeemalomari my purpose is to be a good software developer.
+## i am naeemalomari my purpose is to be a good software developer , good luck to you all .
 | Table of content      | pages |
 | ----------- | ----------- |
 | home page      | [home](https://naeemalomari.github.io/notes/)       |